 The conference is organized by Susanne Fengler (Erich Brost Institute for International Journalism, TU Dortmund University), Matthias Karmasin and Tobias Eberwein (Austrian Academy of Sciences).

-The detailed program for the conference "Media and Transparency – A Global Perspective" will soon be announced.
+The detailed program for the conference "Media and Transparency – A Global Perspective" can be found here.

 Confirmed Speakers Include

 Tim P. Vos, Columbia (Missouri); Eric Chinje, Nairobi; Kaarle Nordenstreng, Oslo; Mohammed Ibahrine, Sharjah; Sher Baz Khan, Lahore; Fernando Oliveira Paulinho, Brasilia; Herrman Wasserman, Cape Town.